Tree Cutting Permit: Watercourse Protection Area

 6. If your application is approved, the permit will be sent to you by email.

-Note: Replanting will be a requirement for any tree removals.
+Note: Replacement planting will be a requirement of the Environmental Development Permit to replace any trees removed.
 A security deposit will be collected to ensure replanting of native coastal species is completed in accordance with the permit conditions.